spiceai/docs/spiceaidocs/content/en/concepts/_index.md

 ### Recommendations

-After a pod has been trained, it will return intelligent [recommendations]({{<ref "concepts/recommendations">}}) which identify an action to take at a particular time.
-By default a recommendation will use the latest data available to recommend an action.
+After a pod has been trained, it will return intelligent [recommendations]({{<ref "concepts/recommendations">}}) which identifies an action to take at a particular time.
+By default, a recommendation will use the last ingested observation to recommend an action.

 ### Training Rewards